14islands/14islands-com-v2/app/blog/_posts/2016-03-23-trends-at-sxsw-interactive-2016.md

 * Virtual Reality & Augmented Reality
 * Robots, Artifical Intelligence and Machine Learning

-Lets dive into it.
+Let's dive into it.

-## Convesational UIs
+## Conversational UIs

 Today there is an app for most products and services we use.
 As more companies will become technology driven and  objects around us will become smarter;  Downloading an app to interact with all these things is time consuming, and requires much effort to manage.